Student Clubs and Organizations

 Special Interest Organizations

-Alliance is a social/political club designed to educate the Eureka College community on LGBTQ+ issues.
-Check out this video about the organization.
+Alliance: A social/political club designed to educate the Eureka College community on LGBTQ+ issues.

 Student Clubs and Organizations Contact Information